andrewthomas9/travel-app-angular/README.md

-# Travel Agency App 🌍
+# Travel App 🌍

-Welcome to the Travel Agency App repository!
+Welcome to the Travel App repository!
 This Angular project, integrated with Firebase, allows users to explore, book, and review exciting travel trips.
 With authentication, role-based access control, and admin panels, managing trips and user interactions is made easy.

 ## Features ✨